classicoman2/Pd2.1_2021/README.md

 ### 2. Google Docs Presentation

-Create a video presentation of 5 to 10 minutes.
-Every one of you we'll record a part of the video separately using a video recording software and using and edition tool, you'll create an unique video and insert it the `about` section of your webpage
+- Create a video presentation of 5 to 10 minutes
+- Every member of a team will record a part of the video separately using a video recording software
+- Using a video edition software, append the videos into one file and embed it in the `about` section of the webpage

+- In the presentation, you're going to defend your technology against the others.
+- You should talk about:
     - Installation
+    - Available documentation / community
-- Main features: Responsiveness, Grid System, theming, integration with other tools/frameworks ......
+    - Main features: Responsiveness, Grid System, theming, integration with other tools/frameworks ....
     - Performance
-- Available documentation
-- Grid system
-- Theming with SCSS and Webpack or other tools
     - Integration with front frameworks (vue.js, react.js, angular.js, etc)

-- Whenever possible, compare the features of your technology with those of the other.
-Ask the other groups about their technology!
+- You shoud always keep in mind that you must compare your technology with the others.
+Ask the other groups info about their technology!

 ### 3. (Optional) Deploy the website

 Deploy the website to **Heroku**, **Netlify** or similar tools.

 ## HAND OVER SPRINTS

 ### SPRINT 1: Hand over the website repository
 > :alarm_clock: Deadline: 20/01/2020